dwarvesf/WeAreHiring/life/life-at-dwarves-with-an-tran-the-more-you-challenge-yourself-the-more-exciting-it-gets.md

 > “I believe that on the journey to becoming a Senior Software Engineer, the more you challenge yourself, the more interesting things become.”

-**Life at Dwarves #01** is a rather secretive character in Dwarves with a healthy life and gentle personality.
+**Life at Dwarves #01** is a rather secretive member with a healthy life and gentle personality.
 An Tran, Senior Software Engineer with 7 years of experience working from start-ups to Project Lead at Dwarves Foundation.

 Before joining Dwarves, An held the position of Tech Lead at a start-up and remote Frontend Lead for a company in the US.
 After giving himself 3 months of rest, An joined Dwarves' Gravity project, becoming a full-time engineer and lead builder of the project.